Glossary of Terms

 Student's University of Colorado GPA will not include courses that have been taken at other institutions prior to enrollment at the University of Colorado.
 The GPA for undergraduate students includes all courses taken as an undergraduate.
 This includes all grades for courses taken more than once.

-A hold is a service indicator that prevents registering for classes and receiving an official transcript and/or diploma.
+A hold is a service indicator that prevents various services which may include registering for classes, receiving an official transcript and/or diploma, and requesting an enrollment verification.
 A hold can be placed on a student’s record for a variety of reasons that may include financial, health, academic standing, required documentation, and advising.
 Students can view holds in the UCDAccess student portal.
 Students should contact the appropriate department to resolve the hold in a timely manner.

 Policies with respect to "I" grades are available in the individual college and school dean's offices.
 Use of the "I" is at the discretion of the course instructor and/or the academic dean's office.
 Please see the Grades definition for more information.